 This island has an area of 585 sq km (226 sq mi) and a maximum altitude of 907 m (2,976 ft).
 Marine iguanas, sea lions, fur seals, land and sea turtles, flamingos, dolphins and sharks are found here.

-Pigs and goats, which were introduced by humans to the islands and have caused great harm to the endemic species, have been eradicated (pigs by 2002; goats by the end of 2006).
+Pigs and goats, introduced by humans to the islands and have caused great harm to the endemic species, have been eradicated (pigs by 2002; goats by the end of 2006).

-Darwin finches and Galápagos hawks are usually seen, as well as a colony of fur seals.
-At Sulivan Bay, a recent (around 100 years ago) pahoehoe lava flow can be observed.
+Darwin finches, Galápagos hawks, and a colony of fur seals are usually seen.
+A recent (around 100 years ago) pahoehoe lava flow can be observed at Sulivan Bay.

 Wolf (Wenman) Island